pantheon-systems/documentation/source/content/php-versions.md

 ### Multidev PHP Configuration

 PHP version changes (and other configuration changes) are automatically detected when you modify the `pantheon.yml` file of a site with a pre-existing Multidev.
-A PHP version change will not appear in a Multidev created after your `pantheon.yml` changes.
+A PHP version change will not appear in a Multidev created after your `pantheon.yml` changes are made.

 #### Change the PHP Version on an Existing Multidev

 Follow the steps to [Configure Your PHP Version](#configure-your-php-version).
-Your Multidev PHP version will automatically detect and apply the change made to the `pantheon.yml` file.
+Your Multidev configuration will automatically detect and apply the PHP version change from the `pantheon.yml` file.

 #### Change the PHP Version on a New Multidev